chbndrhnns/pycharm-plugin-connexion/inbox.md

 ## In Progress Tasks

-- [-] feat: Reload plugin without restart
-- [-] feat: Show red bubble if introduce parameter object is not available
+- [ ] feat: Show red bubble if introduce parameter object is not available
 - [-] feat: Configure dunder all inspection to be only available if __all__ is present
 - [ ] feat: Replace expected with actual test outcome
 - [ ] feat: Jump from test to test node

 ## Completed Tasks (newest first)

+- [x] feat: Make argument mandatory
+- [x] feat: Reload plugin without restart
 - [x] fix: Populate: need to import leaf node types
 - [x] feat: Create settings group
 - [x] feat: Move "copy with dependencies" intention to copy special